Resources for landlords

 When will I be paid?

-Payments are issued on the first business day of the month and the business day closest to the 15th of the month.
+Payments are issued on the first business day of the month.
 Depending on your financial institution, payments made via direct deposit may take 1-2 days to post to your account.
 If you do not see your deposits by the 3rd business day of the month, please contact us.

 Where can I check my payment status?